opatiny/micromouse/docs/stateOfTheArt/motors.md

 "If you are a beginner we would suggest you to go with 200–400 RPM.
 But in general a motor with **600RPM** is fine and it’s definitely fast enough.
 Also, if you want to either increase or decrease the speed after buying motors, try changing the diameter of the wheels." - https://medium.com/analytics-vidhya/mm-sensors-and-motors-7fa3a870db67

+## Best motors

+I should have bought motors with the encoders directly built in: https://www.pololu.com/product/5211

 ## Links

 - Micro Metal Gearmotors with Extended Motor Shafts (good small motors): https://www.pololu.com/category/141/micro-metal-gearmotors-with-extended-motor-shafts?source=post_page-----7fa3a870db67--------------------------------